Watterson estimator

 is the $(n-1)$th harmonic number.

 This estimate is based on coalescent theory.
-Watterson's estimator is commonly used for its simplicity.
+The Watterson estimator is commonly used for its simplicity.
 When its assumptions are met, the estimator is unbiased and the variance of the estimator decreases with increasing sample size or recombination rate.
 However, the estimator can be biased by population structure.
 For example, $\widehat{\theta\,}_w$ is downwardly biased in an exponentially growing population.
-It can also be biased by violation of the infinite-sites mutational model; if multiple mutations can overwrite one another, Watterson's estimator will be biased downward.
+It can also be biased by violation of the infinite-sites mutational model; multiple point mutations at a single site will downwardly bias the estimate.